I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 3. Delivery

-They were in such a rush that they left my bike without a foot so I couldn’t use it right away.
-Luckily, I called Peloton and after exchanging a few emails, I got a new foot for my bike within a week.
+The delivery itself wasn’t great though.
+The crew didn’t have any product knowledge, so they couldn’t answer questions or walk me through the setup.
+They rushed through it and actually left my bike without a foot, so I couldn’t use it right away.
+I called Peloton and after exchanging a few emails, I got a new foot within a week.

-Not everyone will have a bad delivery experience, but Peloton needs to have a standardized delivery process.
-I’d like to see the delivery guys have basic Peloton knowledge to answer questions.
+Not everyone will have a bad delivery experience, but I’d like to see Peloton have a more standardized delivery process where the delivery team has basic knowledge of the product.

 4. Nice Weather

-Originally, I thought that I’d probably be wasting my money with the subscription during the summer months because I’d want to run, hike or bike outside with nice weather instead.
+Originally, I thought that I’d be wasting money on the subscription during the summer because I’d want to run, hike, or bike outside instead.

-This is partly true!
-My usage was cut in half compared to the winter.
-But to my surprise, I never regretted the monthly subscription fee during the summer, especially when I considered my wife’s rides too.
+This is partly true.
+My usage does drop during the warmer months.
+But I’ve never regretted paying the subscription during the summer, especially when I factor in my wife’s rides too.

 Just keep in mind, you probably won’t use it as much during the nice weather months and that’s perfectly fine.